bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 * **Never send email**.
 * **Send email when build status changes on the same branch**.
 This is the default setting for successful builds.
 This means that if build #1 and build #2 both succeeded, you will not get a notification about build #2.
 However, if build #3 fails and then build #4 succeeds again, you will be notified.

+The alternative solution is to send emails via a Step: this allows for far more customization regarding the notifications.
+We'll cover both options in this guide.

 ### Configuring email notifications

 You can change your email notification settings at any time - you can even completely disable them.